‘The world’s history is the world’s judgement’ Friedrich von Schiller

 Occupational Hazards: the working lives of our ancestors NEW for 2018

 In the days before Health and Safety, many of the occupations undertaken by our ancestors were injurious to health.
 Some, such as mining or fishing were clearly dangerous but what were the risks for lawyers, fishmongers or grocers?
-If you descend from a long line of match girls, munitionettes, knife grinders, hatters or bakers, this is the opportunity to see how their health may have suffered as a consequence of the work that they did.
+If you descend from a long line of match girls, munitionettes, knife grinders, hatters or bakers, (or several other trades) this is the opportunity to see how their health may have suffered as a consequence of the work that they did.

 Madness, Mania and Melancholia: the mental health of our ancestors NEW for 2018